AntCPLab/OpenCoral/README.md

 #### To run a program

-To run the above program (on one machine), first run:
+To run the above program with two parties on one machine, run:

-`./Server.x 2 5000 &`

-(or replace `5000` with your desired port number)

-Then run both parties' online phase:

-`./Player-Online.x -pn 5000 0 tutorial`
+`./Player-Online.x -N 2 0 tutorial`

-`./Player-Online.x -pn 5000 1 tutorial` (in a separate terminal)
+`./Player-Online.x -N 2 1 tutorial` (in a separate terminal)

 Or, you can use a script to do the above automatically: